thameemk/disaster-rescue/README.md

-# disaster_rescue
+# Disaster Rescue
-# This is a website for missing person finder in kerala flood 2018
+<h3> This website provides a single platform to find out missing persons <br>
-# We will spread up soon to the entire world
+  You can enter the missing info and share it the world </h3>#